ejpsoil/soildata-assimilation-guidance/docs/tools/rml.md

 [RML.io](https://rml.io/#rules)
 ======

-RML.io is a toolset for the generation of knowledge graphs.
+RML.io is a tool set for the generation of knowledge graphs.
 They automate the creation of RDF from diverse data sources, primarily unstructured tabular data.